 In the canon of Sherlock Holmes, Blackmail raises it’s ugly head several times, but most notably in the case of Charles Arthur Milverton who buys incriminating material, mostly about ladies of high society who about to be wed.
 As Sherlock Holmes points out if the victim of milverton goes to the police, milverton may get …Continue reading "The thing about Blackmail, the cruellest crime"

-I need not cover all 56 short stories or the 4 novels of the Canon of Sherlock Holmes The study in scarlet The sign of the four The hound of the Baskervilles The Valley of fear in any great detail and I have in several posts lately highlighted several themes that run throughout the entire …Continue reading "The canon of Sherlock Holmes, an analysis of the Canon"
+56 short stories and 4 novels of the Canon of Sherlock Holmes I need not cover all 56 short stories or the 4 novels of the Canon of Sherlock Holmes The study in scarlet The sign of the four The hound of the Baskervilles The Valley of fear in any great detail and I have …Continue reading "The canon of Sherlock Holmes, an analysis of the Canon"